Saints Row: The Third: Plot

 Killbane steps in to succeed the late Loren as leader of the Syndicate, and soon kills Kiki in a jealous rage when she refuses to take orders from him.
 Out of anger, Viola defects to the Saints and helps them finish off the Morningstar.
-Meanwhile, the lawlessness in Steelport leads to the federal government approving the deployment of a task force to combat it - the Special Tactical Anti-Gang initiative (S.T.A.G.), led by Cyrus Temple (Tim Thomerson) and supervised by Senator Monica Hughes (Tasia Valenza), the widow of the Saints' old nemesis Richard Hughes.
-Armed with highly advanced technology, S.T.A.G. puts the city under martial law until order can be restored.
+Meanwhile, the lawlessness in Steelport leads to the federal government approving the deployment of a task force to combat it: the Special Tactical Anti-Gang initiative (S.T.A.G.), led by Cyrus Temple (Tim Thomerson) and supervised by Senator Monica Hughes (Tasia Valenza), the widow of the Saints' old nemesis Richard Hughes.
+Armed with highly advanced technology, S.T.A.G. puts the city under martial law until order is restored.
 During this time, the Saints focus on the Deckers, with the Boss acquiring items needed by Kinzie to allow access to the Deckers' network with a virtual avatar.
 Once inside, the Boss battles Matt's avatar and defeats it, forcing Matt to retire his gang and leave the city.
 With only the Luchadores left, Angel and Viola suggest humiliating Killbane during his next major wrestling match, resulting in him going on a rampage across Steelport after he loses.

 While pursuing Killbane amidst the chaos, the Boss is informed that Shaundi, Viola and Mayor Burt Reynolds (himself) have been kidnapped by S.T.A.G. and taken to Steelport's most prominent monument, which has been rigged with explosives.
 At this point, the player must choose between continuing the Boss' pursuit of Killbane, or trying to stop S.T.A.G.
-In the canon ending, the Boss rescues the Saints allies and prevents the monument's destruction, resulting in the Saints being hailed as heroes and Monica Hughes withdrawing S.T.A.G. after its actions become severely questioned by the government.
+In the canon ending, the Boss rescues their allies and prevents the monument's destruction, resulting in the Saints being hailed as heroes and Monica Hughes withdrawing S.T.A.G. after its actions become severely questioned by the government.
 The Saints decide not to pursue Killbane, who has fled Steelport, and instead resume their consumer activities, focusing on a new film called Gangstas In Space that stars the Boss.
 If the player alternatively chooses to pursue Killbane, the Boss ultimately kills him, but Shaundi, Viola and Reynolds die when S.T.A.G. destroys the monument, which the Saints are framed for.
 The Boss exacts revenge and destroys S.T.A.G.'s flying aircraft carrier, before declaring Steelport an independent nation under the Saints' rule.